mkb79/audible-cli/README.md

 ### Location

 Audible-cli expected plugins in the `plugins` subdir of the config dir.
 Read above how Audible-cli searches the config dir.
-You can provide a custom dir with the `audible —plugins PATH_TO_PLUGIN_DIR`.
+You can provide a custom dir with the `audible --plugins PATH_TO_PLUGIN_DIR`.

 ### Custom Commands